TanYa-Go/Babushka-Bakes/README.md

     python3 manage.py createsuperuser
     ```

-    Login to the admin panel and mark your email address as verified, check the boxes 'Verified and primary"
+    Login to the admin panel and mark your email address as verified, check the boxes **Verified and primary**

 1. Load the data into your newly created database by using the following command: